vitar/clrf/src/en/practice/p02-needs-checklist.md

 # Practice 2.
 Needs Checklist

-Use this page to uncover what you really need right now—both as an individual and as a couple.
+Use this page to uncover what you really need right now—both as an individual and as a couple.<br/>
 Needs often hide behind arguments about chores, money, or time.
 Naming them directly turns tension into understanding.

 **You’ll need:** pen, paper (or this page)<br/>
 **Time:** 10–15 minutes<br/>